 Grant Description:

 Oklahoma Cooperative Extension’s United We Can: Positive Youth Program is an evidence-based program with empirically confirmed results in academic achievement and workforce preparation.
 The three aims are improving parental involvement in school, enhancing youth self-efficacy and social emotional learning, and creating a sense of belonging in a school and among a group of positively focused peers.
 These aims are accomplished through five weekly parent educational workshops, thirty success coaching sessions between a caring adult and a youth, eight weekly summer activities that expose youth to career and educational opportunities, and the formation of a local project advisory committee to guide sustainability efforts and expose youth to community leaders.
-Youth in the UWC program improved academic outcomes (grades, absences, detentions, and suspensions) and showed statistically significant increases in parental involvement in children's schooling, youth and parent academic expectations, youth self-efficacy and STEM involvement, and family cohesion and decreases in negative peer affiliations and youth drug use.
+Youth in the United We Can program improved academic outcomes (grades, absences, detentions, and suspensions) and showed statistically significant increases in parental involvement in children's schooling, youth and parent academic expectations, youth self-efficacy and STEM involvement, and family cohesion and decreases in negative peer affiliations and youth drug use.
 Parent attendance at parent–teacher conferences also increased to 98% across sites.

 Contact(s):